hungkq-1724/EraXviF5TTS/README.md

 ## Wanna try this magic (or madness) yourself? 🧙‍♂️

-The code that wrangles this thing lives over on our GitHub: ([EraX Smile Github](https://github.com/EraX-JS-Company/EraX-Smile-F5TTS)).
-Give it a visit!

 Getting started is hopefully not *too* painful.
 After downloading this repo and cloning our GitHub, you can try something like this:

 ```python